mvcisback/SSLVC/report/report.md

 \frac{\text{seconds}}{\text{frames}}$.
 Frame time serves as the base unit because frames are the base unit in the facial analysis, allowing for one-to-one comparisons.[^2] We then project the extracted features to a lower dimensional space using PCA.
-This procedure mirrors the technique described in section 3 for training the face databases.
+This procedure mirrors the technique described in section III for training the face databases.

 Voice Activity Detection (VAD)
 -----------------------------